-In order to provide support to staff and students, the District has four Technology Specialists on staff who work in each school building.
-Our Technology Specialists train teachers on the Google Apps for Education, and will also be working with students in the pilot grade levels as well.
+In order to provide support to staff and students, the district has four Technology Specialists on staff who work in each school building.
+Our Technology Specialists train teachers on the Google Apps for Education, and will also be working with students in all grade levels as well.
 They will be working in classrooms with teachers and students to integrate this technology into daily lessons.

 For any students in the grade levels that will be utilizing the Chromebooks (grades 5, 6, 7, 9 and 10), parents and students must read, review, and sign a Student Chromebook Agreement.
 Our one-to-one team is currently revising the Student Chromebook Agreement and arrangements will be made for students in grades 9 and 10 to pick up their Chromebooks during the summer.
 This page will be updated throughout the summer, so please check back for more information.